Bitcoin Dips Below $21,000: Why This Dip Is Different From That Of 2018

 Ad disclosure BWCEvent is committed to aiding you in making knowledgeable financial choices.
 In our endeavor, we collaborate with experts to present the most current news and insights.
 Interaction with some of the links, sponsored posts, products and/or services, forwarding leads to brokers, or advertisements may result in us receiving a remuneration.
 We prioritize ensuring that our visitors face no adverse effects from engaging with our platform.
 It's important to note that the material available on our site does not constitute legal, tax, investment, financial, or any other kind of official advisory.
 Our content is purely informative.
 If uncertain, we encourage seeking counsel from a standalone financial advisor.

 Bitcoin’s four-day winning streak snapped on Sunday with the largest cryptocurrency tumbling below $21,000.
-Even investors that use eToro and plus500 were not spared from the burn.
+Even investors that use eToro were not spared from the burn.
 Bitcoin was recently trading at about $20,800, down more than a percentage point over the past 24 hours.
 However, it is still higher than it stood before starting its mini-rally on Wednesday.

 Market observers see the crypto continuing to trade in the $18,000-$22,000 range that it has maintained for a month.
 At least until investors are sure that central banks can lick inflation without casting the global economy into recession.